denpeshkov/cs-notes/Go Map Internals.md

 The `maptype` makes a `map` [generic](#Generic%20Map%20Implementation) for every combination of key and value types.
 By separating `maptype` from `hmap` every `map` with same key-value types combination reuses the same `maptype` instance

 ## The `bmap` Struct

+This struct describes a hash map bucket.
+A bucket is configured to store 8 key/value pairs

 ```go
 // A bucket for a Go map.